-You cut down the time of your daily to g shower to 5 minutes!
-Move forward 1 is m space.
-You bought energy saving lightbulbs!
-Wove forward 2 spaces.
-You fitted your windows with double glazing!
-Move forward 1 space.
-If you can tell the other players, why this will save you energy in the home then move forward 2 extra spaces!
-You installed a smart meter.
-Move choward 3 spaces.
 You did some research and managed to get some loft insulation.
 Your home is much warmer now and you can turn the heating down!
 Move forward 2 spaces.
-You used the ECO setting on your spaces.
+You used the ECO setting on your washing machine, move forward 1 space.
 You and another player (of your choice) cooked food together to save on energy spent.
 Both move forward 1 space!
 You and another player (of your choice) started sharing lifts to work.
 Both move forward 2 spaces.
-You have the chance to tell the other aplayers one useful energy saving tip afte that they can use in the home.
-If you son do this, move forward 2 spaces!
 You rang your energy provider and asked for a proper meter reading after they put an estimated reading on your bill.
 You saved £15 this month on energy!
 Move forward 2 spaces.
+You cut down the time of your daily shower to 5 minutes!
+Move forward 1 space.
+You bought energy saving lightbulbs!
+Move forward 2 spaces.
+You fitted your windows with double glazing!
+Move forward 1 space.
+If you can tell the other players, why this will save you energy in the home then move forward 2 extra spaces!
+You installed a smart meter.
+Move forward 3 spaces.
+You have the chance to tell the other players one useful energy saving tip that they can use in the home.
+If you can do this, move forward 2 spaces!